Skip to content

 The subprocess environment is built by merging three layers, where later layers override earlier ones on key conflict:

-1. Parent process env – the worker’s own environment (inherited)
+1. Parent process env – the worker’s own environment, filtered through executor.env_inherit_deny (see below)

 2. Config env (executor.env) – applied to all tasks